-Chase Warrington is the head of business development at Doist, a remote-first team with 85 employees in 30-plus countries.
-He is also a regular contributor to many of the leading remote work courses, conferences, and publications, as well as the host of his new podcast, About Abroad.
+Chase Warrington is the head of remote at Doist, a remote-first team with 85 employees in 30-plus countries.
+He is also a regular contributor to many leading remote work courses, conferences, and publications, as well as host of the podcast, About Abroad.
 Having worked remotely since 2009 and managed teams spanning all time zones, he is passionate about making remote work work.
-Chase is from the United States but currently lives in Spain.
+Chase is from the United States but is currently traveling the world, with a home base in Spain.

 My Siberian Husky, Koda, has a passport, and he’s not shy about using it.
 He’s traveled through the United States, South America, and Europe, during multiple trips across the Atlantic and equator.
 He’s ridden on planes, trains, ferries, buses, and just about any other mode of transportation you can think of.
 He’s called around 50 different places “home”—including a houseboat in the Gulf of Mexico and camper vans zigzagging across Europe.